WAYS TO GET PLUGGED IN

 “…in speech, in life, in love, in faith, and in purity.”
 (1 Timothy 4:12)

 Our teen ministry is divided into two groups: High school and Middle School.
 Both meet Wednesday nights (6:30-8:00) at Creekside during the school year for a time of games, worship, Biblical teaching.
 Both groups also do occasional social activities and service projects.
+We are currently not meeting in person but plan to resume in January 2021 with social distancing and other precautions.
 Contact Alan Crim, Mike Johnson or Brandon Short for more info.

 “Whatever you do, work at it with all your heart, as if working for the Lord…”